Melchior Lorck: Appointed to the Danish king

 When Lorck had received his travel stipend from King Christian III in 1549, he promised to go away for four years only to return and step into the service of the king or his successor.
 He had not exactly kept that promise, always interrupted by more interesting prospects or more or less ill fortune.
 However, in 1578 he applied to the imperial court for a small fiefdom in Silesia, Guppern (unidentified).
 When the application was dismissed by the emperor, now Rudolph II, he instead applied in 1579 for a pension and relief from duty as ‘’Hartschier’’, both granted graciously.
 On February 19, 1583 he turns up in the state account books of Denmark with the note “His Royal Majesty has, on February 19, 1580, employed Melcher Lorichs as a painter and counterfeiter”.His works for the king have been lost, if any substantial body of works was ever produced, which is doubtful.
 An engraved portrait of the king, a unique woodcut that seems to have meant as frontispiece to the rules for the Order of the Elephant, and a painted full-length portrait of king Frederik II, the first of its kind in Danish art, is all that survives today.
 Apart from this, it appears Lorck spent most of his energy in having produced what amount to the bulk of the woodcuts for the ‘’Turkish Publication’’.

-Last traces
+Last years and death

 On November 10, 1582 the king dismissed Lorck from service, stating only that his dismissal would be honourable if he returned his letter of appointment.
 The last payment is recorded on March 4, 1583, which is also the last certain source that he was still alive.
+It is recorded in the Danish royal archives that he died of plague the same year.